-Memorializing a bench or tree is a thoughtful and distinctive way to honor a deceased relative or friend, to celebrate a person whom you love or respect, or to say thank you toa person or group.
+Memorializing a bench or tree is a thoughtful and distinctive way to honor a deceased relative or friend, to celebrate a person whom you love or respect, or to thank a person or group.

 The City of Kenosha Park Division is very flexible.
 If you wish to discuss an original idea or another unique way to contribute to our parks, please do not hesitate to contact our staff.

 It should be understood that donations to the parks for items in no way constitutes ownership of the item, the land upon which it is situated, or the surrounding lands.
 All gifts to the City of Kenosha Park Division are accepted on the basis that the donated item will be maintained for 10 years in the original locations, or in an area near the original location, after which the disposition of the gift is at the sole discretion of the City of Kenosha Park Division.
 Furthermore, the City retains the right to use lands adjacent to the donated item as it deems appropriate, or to relocate the item if redevelopment of the area warrants this action.

 All applications will be received and processed on a first-come, first-served basis.
 The City reserves the right to determine and limit the locations for the bench.
 We will, however, consider any special request subject to further approval.

 McConnell by Keystone Designs – Price: $1,890 (includes installation)